In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Lakeside Lights Spectacular is now a walk-through display, and they’ve added a 575-foot-long snow tubing slide as part of “License to Chill Snow Island.”

-As always, Santa Claus will be available to pose for photos, and there will be lots of different carnival rides and holiday games to keep families entertained.
+As always, there will be lots of different carnival rides and holiday games to keep families entertained.

 READ MORE: The 12 Best Places to See Christmas Lights in North Carolina